 Immersive learning: definition

-- learn to spot certain visual details
+- educate yourself to spot certain visual details

-- repeat a procedure in sequence
+- repeat a procedure in order

 Some concrete examples